 Road trip through Stow on the Wold

 Google ‘Stow on the Wold’ and the top thing to do seems to be to go and look at a door.
-We actually forgot about this and pootled around the shops instead.
+We actually forgot about this and pootled around the shops instead on our Cotswolds weekend.

 We shared a passionfruit cake at the Hive Cafe, which was great.
 Such a lovely business and after Ben and I had been discussing how we thought cake was overrated, we proved ourselves wrong with this.
 It was moist and delicious.

 No exaggeration to say it was the best cake I’ve had for YEARS.

 – Visiting the Cotswolds by car gives you so much more freedom to explore

 You can park for free on the road in Stow on the Wold, but after 3pm you can go to the bottom of the village and there’s a big car park there that’s free after 3pm.